 On the advice of the Department for Education ('DfE') the number of members was changed in the year ended 31 August 2017, increasing the number from three to five.
-For a period all five Members were in post but there have since been resignations meaning that at the time of reporting there are, once again, three Members.
-The Trust will recruit again in 2020/21.
-However, Members who are not also Directors are still in the majority which is a requirement for Academy Trusts.
+For a period, all five Members were in post but there have since been resignations meaning that at the time of reporting there are, once again, three members.
+The Trust had plans to recruit additional members in 2020/21 but due to the pandemic it was not possible to interview or recruit suitable candidates over the period covered by this report.
+However, members who are not also Directors remain in the majority - which is a requirement for Academy Trusts.